Naveenkumaar/tds_project_2/media/README.md

-### 1. Data Overview
+# 1.Data Overview
-The dataset consists of 2652 entries with 8 columns.
-The key columns include date, language, type, title, by, and numerical ratings of overall, quality, and repeatability.
-Notably, there are missing values in the date and by columns, indicating areas for potential data cleansing or further investigation.
+The dataset consists of 2,652 entries with 8 columns.
+Key columns include date, language, type, title, by, and numerical ratings for overall, quality, and repeatability.
+Notably, there are missing values in the date (99 missing) and by (262 missing) columns, indicating areas for potential data cleansing or further investigation.

-### 2. Analysis Conducted
-The analysis involved creating visual representations of the distribution of overall, quality, and repeatability ratings.standard deviations for overall (mean = ~3.05), quality (mean = ~3.21), and repeatability (mean = ~1.49).
-Key visualizations included a histogram for overall ratings, boxplots for quality rating,heat maps and correlation matrix, further extending to cluster distribution for anamoly dectection.
-Then, categorical columns were assessed for unique value counts, highlighting a diverse range of entities across different categories (e.g., 1528 unique contributors in by, and 2312 unique titles).

-### 3. Insights Discovered

-- **Key Trends**: Observed significant relationships between variables such as key performance metrics and outcomes.
-- **Clusters Identified**: Segments with similar characteristics were formed for targeted insights.
-- **Outliers**: Found 15 anomalies worth further investigation.
+# 2.Analysis Conducted
+An exploratory data analysis (EDA) was performed, revealing:
+Numerical Columns:
+Overall: Mean = 3.05, Standard Deviation = 0.76
+Quality: Mean = 3.21, Standard Deviation = 0.80
+Repeatability: Mean = 1.49, Standard Deviation = 0.60
+Categorical Columns:
+11 unique values for language
+8 unique values for type
+2,312 unique values for title
+1,528 unique contributors in by

+# 3.Insights Discovered
+Most entries received mid-range ratings for overall and quality, indicating general satisfaction among users.
+Lower average ratings for repeatability suggest that users may not frequently revisit the content, potentially indicating issues with long-term engagement.
-### 4. Implications of Findings
+# 4.Implications of Findings
-The insights suggest several potential actions:
-- Focus on improving specific operational metrics for better outcomes.
-- Utilize the identified clusters for personalized strategies.
-- Investigate outliers to address potential issues or opportunities.User feedback—particularly from those who rated low in repeatability—could provide actionable data to refine content strategies.
-- The content has a good baseline acceptance, there is an opportunity to enhance user engagement through repeat interaction.
-By addressing these areas, organizations can enhance user satisfaction and potentially increase overall ratings to better reflect positive experiences.
+Enhancing Engagement: Improve user engagement by creating more revisitable and engaging content.
+User Feedback: Focus on feedback from users who provided low repeatability ratings to identify specific areas for improvement.

+Personalization Strategies: Implement recommendation systems to deliver personalized suggestions, enhancing retention and user satisfaction.

+Data Quality: Address missing values in key columns to ensure data completeness and reliability for future analysis